djbrown227/shipping-ab-test/index.md

 This project simulates a real-world A/B test I performed to determine whether switching from **UPS Ground** to the more affordable **UPS SurePost** could reduce costs **without compromising delivery reliability**.

+🧠 Note: Due to confidentiality, the data shown here is simulated using Python to match the structure and characteristics of the original Shopify export.

 ---

 ## 🎯 Objective